iamfreeezing/to-do-list/README.md

 # To-do-list

-This is my first React project.
-A basic to-do-list.
+This is a basic to-do list, built with React.